segmentstream-com/segmentstream-com.github.io/_docs/datasources/google ads.md

 (1) The name of the data source.
 It is displayed in the interface in the list of sources.

+(2) Value multiplier.
+Multiplied by the cost in the final report.

-For a full picture of advertising costs, you need to add all your active advertising accounts (2) (see the "How to Find Your Account ID" section to find out where to find the advertising account ID).
+For a full picture of advertising costs, you need to add all your active advertising accounts (3) (see the "How to Find Your Account ID" section to find out where to find the advertising account ID).

-**Import "Keyword Performance" report** (3) - enable "Keyword Performance" report import, without normalizing the values ​​in the table.
+**Import "Keyword Performance" report** (4) - enable "Keyword Performance" report import, without normalizing the values ​​in the table.

-**Import "Audience Performance" report** (4) - enable "Audience Performance" report import, without normalizing the values ​​in the table.
+**Import "Audience Performance" report** (5) - enable "Audience Performance" report import, without normalizing the values ​​in the table.

-**Import "Criteria Performance" report** (5) - enable "Criteria Performance" report import, without normalizing the values ​​in the table.
+**Import "Criteria Performance" report** (6) - enable "Criteria Performance" report import, without normalizing the values ​​in the table.

-**Import "Placement Performance" report** (6) - enable "Placement Performance" report import, without normalizing the values ​​in the table.
+**Import "Placement Performance" report** (7) - enable "Placement Performance" report import, without normalizing the values ​​in the table.

-**Import "Click Performance" report** (7) - enable "Click Performance" report import, without normalizing the values ​​in the table.
+**Import "Click Performance" report** (8) - enable "Click Performance" report import, without normalizing the values ​​in the table.

-**Import "Campaign Performance" report** (8) - enable "Campaign Performance" report import, without normalizing the values ​​in the table.
+**Import "Campaign Performance" report** (9) - enable "Campaign Performance" report import, without normalizing the values ​​in the table.

-**Import "Ad Performance" report** (9) - enable "Ad Performance" report import, without normalizing the values ​​in the table.
+**Import "Ad Performance" report** (10) - enable "Ad Performance" report import, without normalizing the values ​​in the table.

+**Import normalized costs report** (11) - imports normalized expenses report.

-**Import "ManagedCustomers" dictionary** (10) - enable "ManagedCustomers" dictionary import.
+**Import "ManagedCustomers" dictionary** (12) - enable "ManagedCustomers" dictionary import.

-**Import "UserInterest" dictionary** (11) - enable "UserInterest" dictionary import.
+**Import "UserInterest" dictionary** (13) - enable "UserInterest" dictionary import.

-**Import "AdwordsUserList" dictionary** (12) - enable "AdwordsUserList" dictionary import.
+**Import "AdwordsUserList" dictionary** (14) - enable "AdwordsUserList" dictionary import.

-**Import normalized costs report** (13) - imports normalized expenses report.

-To save and enable the data source, click "Save" (14).
+To save and enable the data source, click "Save" (15).

-The "Disconnect" button (16) is used to revoke the authorization data.
+The "Disconnect" button (17) is used to revoke the authorization data.
 The settings are saved.

-You can enable or disable the data source at any time (15).
+You can enable or disable the data source at any time (16).

 ### How to Find Your Account ID